Nguyễn Cao Kỳ: Power struggle with Thi and Buddhist Uprising

 Time magazine reported that Thi "ran it [I Corps] like a warlord of yore, obeying those edicts of the central government that suited him and blithely disregarding the rest."
 Historian George McTurnan Kahin said that Kỳ may have feared that Thi would secede from Saigon and turn central Vietnam into an independent state.
-CIA analyst Douglas Pike, who worked in Vietnam, speculated that this would have been a large part of Ky's thinking.
+CIA analyst Douglas Pike, speculated that this would have been a large part of Ky's thinking.
 A combination of those factors resulted in Thi's dismissal.
 Kỳ mustered the support of eight of the generals on the 10-man junta, meaning that along with his vote, there were nine officers in favor of Thi's removal.
 With Thi the only nonsupporter, Kỳ and his colleagues removed Thi from the junta and his corps command on 10 March 1966.
 Kỳ threatened to resign if the decision was not unanimous, claiming that the junta needed a show of strength, so Thi decided to vote for his own sacking.
 The junta put Thi under house arrest pending his departure from the country, and then appointed General Nguyễn Văn Chuẩn, the erstwhile commander of 1st Division and a Thi subordinate, as the new I Corps commander.

 Kỳ initially stated that Thi was leaving the country to receive medical treatment for his nasal passages.
 An official announcement said that the junta "had considered and accepted General Thi's application for a vacation".
 Thi retorted that "The only sinus condition I have is from the stink of corruption."
 Kỳ then gave a series of reasons for dismissing Thi, accusing him of being too left-wing, of ruling the central regions like a warlord, of having a mistress who was suspected of being a communist, and being too conspiratorial.
 Despite Thi's good relations with the Buddhists in his area, most notably Thích Trí Quang, Kỳ reportedly had the monks' support for Thi's removal.
 Quang used the crisis to highlight Buddhist calls for civilian rule.
 There were claims that Quang intended to challenge Kỳ, regardless of whether or not Thi had been cast aside.